crashkonijn/AirController/README.md

 // True if the button was released this frame.
 // Note: Only works for "hold" buttons public bool GetKeyUp (string key) {}

-// Returns the axis of an object
-// Example: The controller holds a joystick called Movement
-// GetAxis("MovementHorizontal") will return the x value of movement public float GetAxis (string key) {}

-// Returns the vector of a given key public Vector2 GetVector (string key) {}
 ```

 # AirController (HTML/JS)